public transport in Gdansk

 Back in the summer of 2022, the Public Transport Authority in Gdańsk referred to previous studies of passengers’ preferences and priorities.
 Namely, the quality of public transport – frequency, new routes and the quality and consistent upgrading of rolling stock – is far more important than the price of tickets.

 I don’t think the Public Transport Authority would get away with playing this tune for much longer.
-I’d prefer to lose a few minutes of my life than pay an extra zloty or two for a ticket.
-Or an extra 10 zl a year for a monthly ticket the way things are going.
+The frequency factor doesn’t bother me that much.
+Frankly, I’d prefer to lose a few minutes of my life than pay an extra zloty or two for a single-journey ticket.
+Or an extra 10 zł a year for a monthly ticket the way things are going.

 I do believe that public transport in Gdańsk is reasonably priced given the current economic climate.
-However, I’d be a bit aggrieved if I had to pay over 125 zl for a monthly ticket, in the coming years.
+However, I’d be a bit aggrieved in the coming years if I had to start paying over 125 zł for a monthly ticket.

 SHARE THIS VIRAL TIP